AckerlyXu/heima/articles/virtual-machines/windows/create-vm-specialized.md

 ---
 title: Create VM from a specialized disk in Azure | Azure
-description: Create a new VM by attaching a specialized unmanaged disk, in the Resource Manager deployment model.
+description: Create a new VM by attaching a specialized managed disk or unmanaged disk, in the Resource Manager deployment model.
 services: virtual-machines-windows
 documentationcenter: ''
 author: cynthn